7 steps for a smooth ITSM implementation

 Have you met an important deadline, are you getting enthusiastic feedback on the new ITSM software, or is the number of outstanding IT tickets clearly decreasing?
 These are all reasons to celebrate.
 And this doesn’t have to be with cake and balloons, but can also be done with a heartfelt, public compliment.

-Besides celebrating successes, it’s important to reflect on things that didn't go as well and what you learnt from them.
+Besides celebrating successes, it’s important to reflect on things that didn't go as well and what you learned from them.
 This way, you create a transparent culture where people dare to make mistakes and think outside of the box.

 You can read up on theory all you like, but most ITSM knowledge comes from practice.
-We’ve gathered some learnings from real-life ITSM implementations gone by to help you prepare for your own implementation journey.
+We’ve gathered some learnings from real-life ITSM implementations gone by to help you prepare for your own ITSM implementation journey.

-3 tips for a successful ITSM implementation:
+Consider these best practices for a successful ITSM implementation:

-Go for a gradual roll-out - Don't implement ITSM processes with a ‘big bang’ but break them down into manageable steps.
+Don't implement ITSM processes with a ‘big bang’ but break them down into manageable steps.
 Start with core processes and gradually expand to more complex processes.
+This approach allows for easier adjustments and reduces the risk of disruptions.

-Stay flexible and adapt where necessary - Nothing stays the same, even during ITSM implementations.
-Therefore, adapt as circumstances and needs change.
+Nothing stays the same, even during ITSM implementations.
+Make sure your ITSM strategy can adapt as circumstances and needs change.
 Take user feedback into account and align processes and systems with the needs of the organization.

-3 pitfalls of ITSM implementations to avoid:
+Common pitfalls of ITSM implementations to avoid

 Setting goals that are too ambitious – this can lead to unrealistic expectations and disappointment if you don’t meet your goals in time.